b1976, Boston, MA.

-The other part of that strategy was empathy.
-In order to predict the moods of the people at home and school, I had to learn to see under the surface.
-Sometimes I was sure I could see what someone was feeling before they could.
-I still feel that way, just ask my wife.
+As part of my own personal childhood survival strategy, I developed a sense of empathy.
+In order to predict and largely avoid the moods of the people at home and school, I had to learn to see under the surface.

 I did eventually drop out of the corporate world, earned a degree in Illustration from The Academy of Art University, and spent over a decade working in a variety of creative roles in the commercial game/art world.
 I was a creative director at a t-shirt startup, a staff artist at Electronic Arts, an art director for a video game merchandise company, a freelance illustrator for board and card games, and I launched a number of successful personal projects in partnership with my friends and communities (the kind of crowdfunders where we paid our artists).